-Re. fore the assessment Become familiar with the schedule, procedures, and scripts outlined in this handbook.
-Schedule and communicate the assessment days to staff.
-Plan to minimize disruptions on assessment days.
-Ensure students participating with documented adaptations will have access to them.
-Confirm alternate formats (e.g., enlarged print) are requested for eligible students (refer to page 11).
-Ensure teachers register eligible students for the Nova Scotia Assessment Read-aloud (NSA-RA) platform (refer to Appendix A, page 33).
-Plan staff and space allocation on assessment days.
-All teachers who administer the assessment (including in alternate locations) must have a copy of this handbook to follow the scripts and procedures.
-Students who are not participating must be in a different location during the assessment.
-Plan well-being strategies for students on assessment days (e.g., mind breaks, stretches, healthy snacks).
-Ensure assessment materials remain secure.
-Ensure School Assessment Coordinator distributes the following to teachers: a hard copy of this handbook; sample questions (instructions for the teacher and student copies); parent/guardian information sheets Ensure teachers read this handbook; send home parent/guardian information sheets administer sample questions mini-lessons in reading, writing, and mathematics and ensure that registered students access the sample questions using the NSA-RA platform.
-Ensure students know the purpose of the assessment (i.e., that assessment results help teachers and schools support student learning) and encourage them to try their best.
-Eac ch morning of the assessment Limit interruptions once the assessment has started (e.g., announcements, bells).
-Ensure teachers follow the scripts and procedures in this handbook.
-Circulate to briefly observe classrooms once the assessment has started.
-Aft ter the assessment Sign the back of assessment booklets when a student with an IPP participates in the assessment.
-Ensure School Assessment Coordinator returns all secure materials to the department on or before the due date.
+- □ Become familiar with the schedules, procedures, and scripts outlined in this handbook. - □ Schedule and communicate the assessment days to staff. - □ Plan to minimize disruptions on assessment days (e.g., announcements, bells). - □ Ensure students with documented adaptations have access to them. - Confirm alternate formats, such as enlarged print for eligible students (page 11). - Confirm that teachers register eligible students for the Nova Scotia Assessment Read-aloud (NSA-RA) platform (Appendix A, page 32). - Plan staff and space allocation on assessment days. - All teachers who administer the assessment (including in alternate locations) must have a copy of this handbook to follow the schedules, procedures, and scripts. - Students who are not participating must be in a different location during the assessment. - Plan well-being strategies for students on assessment days (e.g., mind breaks, stretches, healthy snacks). - Ensure assessment materials remain secure. - □ Ensure school assessment coordinator distributes the following to teachers: - a printed copy of this handbook; - sample questions (instructions for the teacher and student copies); - parent/guardian information sheets. - □ Ensure teachers - read this handbook; - send home parent/guardian information sheets; - administer sample question mini-lessons in reading, writing, and mathematics, ensuring students registered for the Nova Scotia Read-aloud (NSA-RA) access them via the NSA-RA platform. - Ensure students know the purpose of the assessment (i.e., that assessment results help teachers and schools support student learning) and encourage them to try their best (page iv, Empowering Students for Success on Nova Scotia Assessments).